-Based on input from the full RPB membership, sub-regions within the West Coast region will be defined geographically and sub-regional planning teams for each will be established.
-Sub-regional planning team formation will be entirely voluntary for any sub-region on the West Coast, and the structure and function of each sub-regional planning team will mirror that of the full West Coast RPB to the maximum extent practicable.
+Based on dialog among the full RPB membership, RPB members may choose to form sub-regional planning teams for sub-regions within the West Coast region for a defined geographic area..
+Subregional planning team formation will be entirely voluntary for any sub-region on the West Coast, and the structure and function of each sub-regional planning team will mirror that of the full West Coast RPB to the maximum extent practicable.

 Requests for formation of a sub-regional planning team may come from state or tribal government members of the full RPB.
 All sub-regional planning teams must allow for participation from any representatives from federally-recognized tribal, state or federal government in the sub-region that choose to participate.
 Participation in a sub-regional planning team is voluntary, and no state or tribal government within a sub-region is required to participate in sub-regional planning activities.
-Under the National Ocean Policy, federal government agency representatives are encouraged to engage with state and tribal government partners on marine planning activities to the maximum extent practicable or as may also be required by law.
+Under the National Ocean Policy, federal government agency representatives will engage with state and tribal government partners on marine planning activities to the maximum extent practicable or as may also be required by law.

-Once a request for formation of a sub-regional planning team has been submitted to the full RPB, the sub-regional planning team will work with partners in the sub-region to identify priority marine planning issues and appropriate team membership.
-The sub-regional planning team will develop and adopt its own sub-regional charter document, which may be based on the full West Coast RPB charter, as applicable.
-Sub-regional planning teams must reach consensus on any sub-regional charter documents proposed, and present the sub-regional charter to full RPB membership for review and concurrence that the charter meets criteria set out by the National Ocean Policy.
+Once a request for formation of a sub-regional planning team has been submitted to the full RPB, RPB members in each sub-region will work together to identify priority marine planning issues and appropriate sub-regional planning team membership.
+The sub-regional planning team will develop and adopt its own sub-regional charter document or similar agreement, which may be based on the full West Coast RPB charter, as applicable.
+Sub-regional planning teams must reach general concurrence on any sub-regional charter documents proposed, and present the sub-regional charter to full RPB membership for review and concurrence that the charter meets criteria set out by the National Ocean Policy.